Coat of arms for Limerick City

 Coat of arms for County Limerick

 Trying to forget for a moment that Co.
 Limerick's name means "barren spot of land", Limerick isn't all bad.
 In fact, it's really quite a beautiful place filled with history, quaint cottages and gorgeous mountains, as well as the River Shannon.
 Idolised Irish writer, Frank McCourt immortalised the squalor and poverty of life in Limerick City during the 1930s and '40s in his enduring novel, Angela's Ashes - and Limerick has been battling the negative image ever since.

 In truth, most of Co.
 Limerick is a haven of peace and quiet, with a rather underrated spread of landscape and historical sites.
-The Ardagh Chalice, an 8th-century silver cup that, along with the Book of Kells, is considered to be one of the finest pieces of Celtic art in existence.
+The Ardagh Chalice, an 8th-century silver cup, is – along with the Book of Kells – considered to be one of the finest pieces of Celtic art in existence.
 Though now on display in the National Museum in Dublin, the chalice was uncovered in Ardagh, Co.
 Limerick by two potato-diggers in the 1860s.
+In Limerick, the Hunt Museum’s vast collection of antiquities – ranging from stone age Irish relics to Picasso sketches – and the contemporary art found in The Limerick City Gallery of Art showcase the region’s rich cultural heritage.